Close

 Visa Requirements for Madagascar: What Travelers Need to Know

 Most travelers require a visa to enter Madagascar, with limited exceptions for certain African countries and diplomatic passport holders.
-Madagascar's visa policy requires advance planning for the majority of international visitors.
+Madagascar offers flexible visa options including visa on arrival, e-visa, and advance visa applications through embassies.

 Visa-Free Entry